 2. Ticks have curved teeth.
 They bury their teeth into the skin of their yummy host so they can stay attached for days at a time to eat.
 They are definitely in it for the long haul.

-3. Female ticks out grow males very easily.
-This is because they eat 100 times more than the males.
+3. Female ticks grow very easily.
+This is because they eat 100 times as much as the males.

-4. Ticks in Maine can survive cold conditions, however when they face situations of extreme heat they die.
+4. Ticks in Maine can survive cold conditions, but when they face situations of extreme heat, they die.

 5. You can repel ticks with essential oils such as lemongrass, peppermint, rosemary, or cedarwood.